EvaB5050/nosql-challenge/README.md

 + *`RatingValue` refers to the overall rating decided by the Food Authority and ranges from 1-5.*
     *The higher the value, the better the rating.*
 + *The scores for Hygiene, Structural, and ConfidenceInManagement are reversed.
-    *The higher the value the worse the establishment is in these areas*
+    The higher the value the worse the establishment is in these areas.*

 Unless otherwise stated, for each question:

-    * Use count_documents to display the number of documents contained in the result.
+  * Use `count_documents` to display the number of documents contained in the result.

   * Display the first document in the results using `pprint`.

   * Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.

-1. Which establishments have a hygiene score equal to 20?
+#### 1. Which establishments have a hygiene score equal to 20?

-2. Which establishments in London have a RatingValue greater than or equal to 4?
+#### 2. Which establishments in London have a RatingValue greater than or equal to 4?

   *Hint: The London Local Authority has a longer name than "London" so need to use `$regex` as part of your search.*

-3. What are the top 5 establishments with a `RatingValue` of '5', sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?
+#### 3. What are the top 5 establishments with a `RatingValue` of '5', sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

   *Hint: Compare the geocode to find the nearest locations.
 Search within 0.01 degree on either side of the latitude and longitude.*

-4. How many establishments in each Local Authority area have a hygiene score of 0?
+#### 4. How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

   *Hint: Use the `aggregation` method to answer this.*